Subject Access Request

-Making a subject access request can be a great way of obtaining a satisfactory settlement agreement or improving an offer which is already on the table.
+Making a subject access request can be a great way of obtaining a satisfactory settlement or improving an offer which is already on the table.
 Sometimes your employer may be aware of incriminating emails about you and may want to settle to avoid these emails surfacing.
 You may also obtain documents in response to your request which help your case, strengthening your negotiating position.

-Be aware though, sometimes making a subject access request can be counterproductive.
+Sometimes however, making a subject access request can be counterproductive.
 If your settlement discussions are already progressing well, it can annoy your employer and make settlement harder.
 Also, large employers are used to dealing with such requests.
 This means the fact you have made a subject access request is unlikely to faze them, although you can still obtain useful information as a result.

 How do I make a subject access request?

 Making a subject access request is easy.
 All you need to do write to your employer requesting the personal information that they hold about you.
 Your employer should have a designated data protection officer, if you know who it is then your request should be sent directly to them.

 Knowing exactly what you should be asking for is a bit harder.
 You should think about the following before making a request: